Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 My laboratory has contributed to the discovery of silent synapses, glutamate spillover, presynaptic GABAA receptors in the cortex, human epilepsy caused by K+ and Ca2+ channel mutations, tonic inhibition in the hippocampus, and Hebbian and anti-Hebbian LTP in hippocampal interneurons.

 One of our goals is to understand how phenomena that we have studied at the cellular level (synaptic, extra-synaptic and non-synaptic signalling, different types of long-term potentiation) interact to regulate the excitability of small neuronal circuits.
 We are also integrating our studies on hippocampal circuit function with knowledge of how interneurons and principal cells fire during different behaviours.
 This is being approached with a synthesis of experiments and computational simulations.
-We also aim to apply our recent insights into the cellular consequences of inherited mutations of ion channels (channelopathies) to develop new ways to diagnose and treat neurological diseases.

 I lecture on MSc courses at the Institute of Neurology, and to undergraduates studying Neuroscience at UCL.
 I also supervise PhD students through the UCL 4-year programme in Neuroscience, as well as students on the Brain Research Trust/MRC-funded programme in clinical neuroscience.